luke-hill/ruby-training/fake_rspec/README.md

 Naturally there are bugs and failures.
 Our challenge is to start improving each of them to such a state where we think the output is correct for that level of granularity

-To start with.... if this were regular spec.
+To start with.... if this were regular RSpec.
 We would get a lot of diagnostic data.

 So one of the first challenges, is to take the existing items.
 To this we can add some diagnostic data